PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |||D|||
 |y|s||s|y|
 ||y||y||
-* could Move or Capture to Spaces labeled "y" through an adjacent Space labeled "s"
+* could Move or Capture to Spaces labeled "y" through an adjacent Space labeled "s" under certain circumstances
 * could Move or Capture to Spaces labeled "s"
+#### Support Level
+A Player's Support Level is the number of Supporters they Control, whether on the Board or as Reinforcements, plus the number of times they've Captured another Player's Deputy.
+#### Capture of a Deputy
+If a Deputy is Captured by a Player other than the Player Controlling that Deputy, at the end of the Turn during which that Capture took place, the Player who Captured the Deputy must if possible place 1 new Deputy&#x2014;one controlled by the Player whose Deputy was Captured&#x2014;on an empty Space of the Board or a Space of the Board occupied only by Pieces that don't block movement such as Haunted and Supporters.
+If a Player Captured multiple Deputies controlled by another Player or other Players, new Deputies would accordingly be placed for each one.
 ### Minister
 The Minister Moves or Captures an unlimited number of Spaces along Bishop Lines.
 ||||